jangler/faunatone/docs/keymaps.md

    The defined octave must include both the unison mapping and the octave/period mapping.

+The first field of a line can be left blank to specify notation for an interval interval without mapping it.

 For the purposes of keymaps, keyboard input is interpreted by its scancode (and therefore its position on the physical keyboard) rather than its symbolic value.
 This means that keymaps must always be written for QWERTY keyboards, but